Alpine Ascents Vinson Expedition Itinerary

 We make our summit attempt on the best weather day possible as the route is exposed and subject to high winds.
 The majority of the route is along the Vinson summit valley, with a short, steeper snow and ice slope leading to the spectacular, rocky, summit ridge.
 The views from the summit are breathtaking.
 Mount Gardner, Tyree, Epperly and Shinn dominate the foreground, surrounded by impressive peaks that rise from the vast ice sheet below.
 Here, at the top of Antarctica, the true scale and majesty of the continent are overwhelmingly apparent.
 We'll take time to savor the experience and take photos, before retracing our steps to High Camp.

-Day 16: Once we're back in Base Camp and a full aircraft load is ready, the guide will inform Union Glacier and an aircraft will dispatched to collect you.
+Day 17: Return to Union Glacier by ski aircraft.
+Once we're back in Base Camp and a full aircraft load is ready, the guide will inform Union Glacier and an aircraft will dispatched to collect you.
+There will be opportunities to meet and trade stories with other adventurers and, if conditions allow, we may explore the scenic peaks nearby camp.

-Day 17: Weather permitting, the aircraft from Punta Arenas will arrive in Union Glacier with a new collection of avid explorers, and take off with your group for the final leg of your Antarctic journey.
+Weather permitting, the aircraft from Punta Arenas will arrive with a new collection of avid explorers and you depart for the final leg of your Antarctic experience.
+Our staff will meet you at Punta Arenas airport and transfer you to your hotel.

 Note: Every effort will be made to follow the above itinerary, but it is subject to change at the discretion of our staff, based on weather and local conditions.
 Some departures may be slightly longer or shorter based on flight schedules to Antarctica.
 If you are interested in extending your trip to include the South Pole Ski Tour, your trip will be extended by 15 days.
 Please contact us for more information.